WordPress/gutenberg/packages/lazy-import/README.md

 _This package assumes that your code will run in an **ES2015+** environment.
 If you're using an environment that has limited or no support for ES2015+ such as lower versions of IE then using [core-js](https://github.com/zloirock/core-js) or [@babel/polyfill](https://babeljs.io/docs/en/next/babel-polyfill) will add support for these methods.
 Learn more about it in [Babel docs](https://babeljs.io/docs/en/next/caveats)._

+## Requirements

+NPM 6.9.0 or newer is required, since it uses the [package aliases feature](https://github.com/npm/rfcs/blob/latest/implemented/0001-package-aliases.md) to maintain multiple versions of the same package.

 ## Usage

 Usage is intended to mimic the behavior of the [dynamic `import` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports), receiving the name (and optional version specifier) of an NPM package and returning a promise which resolves to the required module.